Category:

 Research Results

-The results of Pelicula's research revealed clear user frustration with the current state of digital ownership: high prices, inconsistent catalogs, and a lack of extras that add value to the film.
+The results of Pelicula's research revealed a clear user frustration with the current state of digital media and ownership: high prices, inconsistent catalogs, and a lack of extras that add value to the film.

 Personas, perceived value tests, and behavioral analysis demonstrated that Pelicula's proposal fills a real gap between streaming and physical collecting.
 At the same time, we learned that negotiating with major studios represents an initial obstacle and that market entry should begin with independent distributors.
 These learnings now guide both product positioning and launch strategy.